yagutaro/dsc-generating-data-hbs-ds-060120/README.md

 ## Objectives
 You will be able to :

+- Identify the reason why data scientists would want to generate datasets
-* Generate datasets for classification problems
+- Generate datasets for classification problems
-* Generate datasets for regression problems
+- Generate datasets for regression problems

-## Practice Datasets
+## Practice datasets

 Practice datasets reflect simple problems that allowing testing and debugging of the algorithms and test its robustness.
 They are also used for understanding the behavior of algorithms in response to changes in model parameters as we shall see with some ML algorithms.
 Following are some of the reasons why such datasets are preferred over real-world datasets:
-- Quick and Easy generation - save data collection time  and efforts
+- Quick and easy generation - save data collection time  and efforts
 - Predictable outcomes - have a higher degree of confidence in the result
 - Randomization - datasets can be randomized repeatedly to inspect performance in multiple cases
 - Simple data types - easier to visualize data and outcomes

-In this lesson, we shall cover some of the python functions that can help us generate random datasets.
+In this lesson, we shall cover some of the Python functions that can help us generate random datasets.

 ## `make_blobs()`

-Official doc. for this function can be found [HERE](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_blobs.html).
-This function generates isotropic Gaussian blobs for clustering and classification problems, similar to the ones we earlier saw with Naive Bayes Algorithm.
+The official documentation for this function can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_blobs.html).
+This function generates isotropic Gaussian blobs for clustering and classification problems.
 We can control how many blobs to generate and the number of samples to generate, as well as a host of other properties.
-Let's see how to import this in a python environment.
+Let's see how to import this in a Python environment:
 ```python
 from sklearn.datasets.samples_generator import make_blobs
 ```